ThinkDataEd/student/docs/unit1/section3.md

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>

-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used, and how to work with it.
+1. You will use complex sentences to construct summary statements about your understanding of data, how it is collected, how it is used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. You will engage in partner and whole group discussions and presentations to express your understanding of data science concepts.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+3. You will use complex sentences to write informative short reports that use data science concepts and skills.

-4. Students will read informative texts to evaluate claims based on data.
+4. You will read informative texts to evaluate claims based on data.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
 *<u>Data Collection Method:</u>*

-**Time-Use Participatory Campaign:** Students will monitor the amount of time they devote to activities such as sleeping, studying, eating, and partaking in media.
+**Time-Use Participatory Campaign:** You will monitor the amount of time you devote to activities such as sleeping, studying, eating, and partaking in media.

 *<u>Data Files:</u>*

-1. Students’ *Time-Use* campaign data
+1. Your *Time-Use* campaign data

 2. American Time-Use Survey (ATUS) data